 The survey of 3,400 professionals, conducted by engagement experts, the O.C.
 Tanner Institute, found that 86% of UK employees who always give recognition are highly motivated at work.

 Furthermore, employees who were happy to recognise the achievements of their colleagues had 22% better results in the workplace.
+This is why employee recognition is an important part of staff management.

 Time to show more employee recognition